OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

 *Git*, creating branches is cheap and quick, so there's no need to worry about creating lots of branches.

-.. note:: Make sure to check which branch you're on whenever you create a new
+.. note:: Make sure to check which branch you're on whenever you create a new branch.
-     branch.
      Creating a branch off of the wrong branch can bring in unexpected changes and generally cause confusion.
+When you type ``git branch``, you should see the ``dev`` branch listed as well as any working branches you have created.
+An * will appear in front of the branch you are on (i.e., the one checked out).

 .. _Creating-the-Virtual-Environment: